 If you are visiting Africa and going on safari for the first time, you might not be sure of what to bring with you on safari.
-To help you with these questions, I have developed a handy Safari Packing list and a Photographer’s Guide to Taking Pictures on Safari that will help you make sure you have the gear that is essential to make your trip a success.
+To help you with these questions, I have developed a handy Safari Packing list and a Photographer’s Guide to Taking Pictures on Safari that will help you make sure you have the gear that is essential to make your Ngorongoro Crater Safari a success.

 Getting to the Ngorongoro Conservation Area

-The Ngorongoro Crater is part of the Ngorongoro National Conservation Area, which sits just South of the Serengeti National Park in Tanzania.
-Located due East of the major city of Arusha, and just South of the Kenyan border, the Ngorongoro National Conservation Area is in the heart of wildlife territory in Eastern Africa.
+The Ngorongoro Crater is part of the Ngorongoro National Conservation Area, which sits just south of the Serengeti National Park in Tanzania.
+Located due east of the major city of Arusha, and just south of the Kenyan border, the Ngorongoro National Conservation Area is in the heart of wildlife territory in Eastern Africa.

 In addition to being located just South of the Ndutu Plains of the Serengeti, the Ngorongoro National Conservation Area is also located in close proximity to a number of other national parks and wildlife areas in Tanzania and Kenya.
 Lake Manyara National Park, Tarangire National Park, the Maswa Game Reserve, Arusha National Park, and Kilimanjaro National Park are all close enough to work into one safari adventure trip.
-In addition, the Masaai Mara in Kenya is located just North of the Serengeti National Park, which means that it can also easily be incorporated into a safari trip to the area.
+In addition, the Masaai Mara in Kenya is located just north of the Serengeti National Park, which means that it can also easily be incorporated into a safari trip to the area.